-In Drachenwald, the Court Baronage carries a Grant of Arms.
+In Drachenwald, the Court Baronage can be given for any reason the Crown decrees.
+It often carries a Grant of Arms.

 The Peerage Orders are polling orders.
 Admission to the Peerage Orders shall be accompanied by a Patent of Arms to those recipients who do not already possess a Patent of Arms.